 In the mobility routine shown in the video above, we walk you through 5 exercises that can be used during the warmup to open up your shoulder.

 - Prone shoulder external rotation

 - Scapula retraction lift-offs

-SWIM STRENGTH.
-To further help you increase your strength, flexibility, and overall physical mobility as a swimmer, we have put together 15 dryland strength exercises.
-In the video below, Ville shows you an example of how you can combine some of them with our core workouts.
+To further help you increase your strength, flexibility, and overall physical mobility as a swimmer, Ville shows you (below video) how you can combine some upper-body strength exercises with core workouts.